Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 The Sports Coach delivers extra-curricular clubs, free of charge, 3 days a week.
 We are aiming to continue to build participation in sports clubs, encouraging more children to try a wide range of sporting activities, particularly those children who do not currently attend any sports provision within or outside school.

-To engage with other schools in competitive inter-school competitionsOur Sports Coach works with other PE leaders locally to set up and run termly inter-school sporting competitions for KS1.
+To engage with other schools in competitive inter-school competitionsOur Sports Coach and PE Subject Leader work with other PE leaders locally to set up and run termly inter-school sporting competitions for KS1.
 Working with other Infant schools and local Primary schools small scale events are planned to encourage team work and a desire to do our best.
 This 'taster' of inter school sport sets children up well for the Junior school, and later on at Secondary school.